 Prof Maritha Kotze

 Application of personalised medicine using an integrated service and research approach: Evaluation of vitamin D in breast cancer patients.

-In this study the genetic contribution to vitamin D levels will be studied in relation to breast cancer development, recurrence and treatment response.
+In this study, the genetic contribution to vitamin D levels will be studied in relation to breast cancer development, recurrence, and treatment response.
 The aim is to determine the measurement range associated with high-risk clinical outcomes.
-Breast cancer patients with vitamin D deficiency (<20 ng/ml) at increased risk for adverse outcome will be selected for whole exome sequencing (WES) and their genetic profile compared with vitamin D sufficient (>30 ng/ml) patients.
+Breast cancer patients with vitamin D deficiency (<20 ng/ml) at increased risk for the adverse outcomes will be selected for whole-exome sequencing (WES) and their genetic profile compared with vitamin D sufficient (>30 ng/ml) patients.

 Advances in genomic technologies have the potential to improve breast cancer risk management across the continuum of care, ranging from early-stage to metastatic disease and survivorship.
 Lack of an effective data integration system led to the development of the PSGT platform (Kotze et al., 2015) applied in this study to facilitate research translation.
 This concept involves both the germline genome that determines familial risk and governs treatment toxicity and the somatic genome that determines prognosis and the tumour’s response to therapy.

 The following results obtained in this study add value to the pathology-supported genetic testing (PSGT) platform in relation to postmenopausal hormone receptor-positive breast cancer (diagnosis) in patients at risk of osteoporosis (co-morbidity) that may be triggered by treatment with aromatase inhibitors:

 - Lifestyle-triggered vitamin D deficiency: obesity and lack of outdoor physical activities